 Hummus basically translates to ‘chickpeas’ in Arabic.
 My aunty Souad makes the best hummus in the world no contest.
-She also makes the best sour cherry jam but that’s another story 😆 Learning to make the perfect hummus is almost an art form.
+She also makes the best sour cherry jam but that’s another story 😆 Learning to make the perfect hummus is a matter of trial and error.
 There are little shops all over Lebanon and the Levant that specialise in just hummus and foul (fava beans), which I especially love visiting for breakfast.
 That said, hummus can be eaten any time of day and goes wonderfully with meat sandwiches.

 To make the hummus of dreams you need to focus on getting the few basic elements exactly right.
 You need to consider: how lemony are your lemons?
 Try and get lemons which are fat and juicy from a green grocer as sometimes supermarket lemons are a bit sad.
 Once I ate hummus from a place that had ‘Hummus’ in the title and it lacked half the amount of lemon required.
 You need to balance the lemoniness out with salt and obviously not drown out the hummus; adding everything incrementally is the only way forward.